SAE- 13 IPIC Senior Researcher – Biomedical Theme

 Contract: Full Time/Fixed Term

-We have one prestigious senior Postdoc position that will commence by Oct 2019.
 The successful candidate will join the Irish Photonics Integration Centre (IPIC), Ireland’s centre of excellence for research and innovation in photonics, as it undergoes a rapid expansion programme to grow to 220 researchers, to become one of Europe’s top photonics integration research centres.
 As part of a new centre award, four research multidisciplinary themes are launched, each of them based on more than 10 dedicated researchers.
 The daily coordination of the Biomedical theme will be conducted by the successful candidate.
 The position will offer the opportunity for you to:

 • Complete a cutting edge research project in one of the areas listed below